Written by Saad Ahmed

 “It was a few weeks out of my life in terms of recovery, but you give someone their whole life.”

-Heather Badenoch is a non-directed organ donor who donated 30% of her liver to a stranger in 2018.
+Heather Badenoch is a non-directed organ donor who donated 22 percent of her liver to a stranger in 2018.
 Non-directed organ donation is a completely anonymous process, as there are no connections between the donor and transplant recipient.
-Heather is 1 of less than 70 non-directed living donors since the program began in Canada 15 years ago.
+Heather is 1 of approximately 70 non-directed living donors since the program began in Canada 15 years ago.
 I had the opportunity to speak with Heather about her organ donation journey, what an anonymous donation entails, and some of the organ advocacy work she partakes in.

 “I started the process when I saw a news story of a little girl, Gianna, who needed a portion of a liver.
 I originally signed up and applied to give to her.
 Months later, I received the good news that she had received a liver from someone else.
 I asked to stay in the process and become non-directed, leaving it up to the transplant team to choose the person that needed it the most.
 I ended up receiving a call that I was a match, and ultimately donated in 2018.
 It is, without a doubt, the best thing I’ve ever done.”